Skip to main content

 The thrilling world of the Underground Circuit is where you’ll experience races and connect with a passionate community of riders.

-This unique Onewheel racing competition utilizes a GPS phone tracking app called Ride Hermes to create organized ‘Circuits’ made of designated ‘Trails’ that are raced for time during a three-month ‘Session’ that is split into 3 ‘Sessions’ over a ‘Season’.
-All you need is a mobile phone and the Ride Hermes app to find Underground Trails and race against fellow Onewheel enthusiasts in your local circuit or one you are passing through.
+This unique Onewheel racing competition utilizes a GPS phone tracking app called Ride Hermes to create organized ‘Leagues’, which can group ‘trail segments’ that are raced for a designated time ( typically 3 months ) during a ‘Season’.
+You only need a Onewheel, mobile phone, and the Ride Hermes app to find Underground Trails and race against fellow Onewheel enthusiasts in your local circuit or one you are passing through.

-Record your rides and race as much as you want, with your fastest time automatically recorded on the live Underground Leaderboard in the app.
+Record your rides and race as much as you want.
+Your fastest time is automatically recorded on the live Underground Leaderboard in the app.

-The Underground Circuit offers various race classes, including Men’s, Women’s, Over the Hill (50+), and Clydesdale (+215lbs), ensuring that riders of all ages and abilities can participate.
+The Underground Circuit offers various race classes, including Men’s, Women’s, Legends (50+), and Clydesdale (+200lbs), ensuring that riders of all ages and abilities can participate.

 How to Participate in the Underground Circuit

 To participate in race classes, select your gender, age, and weight in the Ride Hermes App.
-Make sure your information is accurate at the start of the season, as it can’t be changed until the season is over.
+Ensure your information is accurate at the start of the season.

-Riders can race as many Circuits or Trails as they want and accumulate points based on their rank for each trail.
-Your seven trails with the highest point values will be totaled in the Circuit Leaderboard.
+Riders can race as many times as they want on the designated season segments and accumulate points based on their rank for each trail.
+Most leagues use the best-of-seven trail point system.

-To improve your overall standing, you can improve your time and increase points throughout the Circuit Session.
-Keep in mind that rankings on trails and the leaderboard can change quickly, but all times and points are final at midnight on the Circuit’s Session closing date.
+To improve your overall standing, you can improve your time and increase points throughout the Season.
+Remember that rankings on trails and the leaderboard can change quickly, but all times and points are final at the designated Seasons closing date.

-The top three riders from each class in each Circuit will be invited to the Underground Finals, where they’ll have the chance to win prizes and trophies.
+The top riders from each class in each League will be invited to the Underground Finals, where they can win additional prizes, trophies, and glory.

-So gear up, hit the trails, and become a part of the thrilling underground Onewheel racing community!
+So gear up, hit the trails, and join the thrilling Underground Onewheel racing community!

 What is a Season?